eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/app.rst

 When the client performs an operation (*i.e*: sends a request), three different situations can happen:

-* The operation is performed succesfully (*i.e* the client sends the request and receives the reply from the server).
+* The operation is successful (*i.e* the client sends the request and receives the reply from the server).
 * The operation fails (*i.e* the client sends the request but an exception occurs).
 For example, if the operation is not implemented in the server side or an RPC exception occurs (for example, if computing